garden-io/garden/docs/getting-started/5-min-quickstart.md

 1. From the Docker Dashboard, select the **Preferences** icon.
 2. Select **Kubernetes** from the left sidebar.
 3. Next to **Enable Kubernetes**, select the checkbox.
 3. Select **Apply & Restart** to save the settings and then click Install to confirm.
-This instantiates images required to run the Kubernetes server as containers, and installs kubectl on your machine.
+This instantiates the images required to run the Kubernetes server as containers, and installs kubectl on your machine.

 See the [official Docker docs](https://docs.docker.com/desktop/kubernetes/) for more details.

 {% endtab %}

 {% tab title="Linux (minikube)" %}
-To install minikube on AMD64 architecture, run:
+To install minikube on an AMD64 architecture, run:

 ```sh
 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64